 Rafting & Kayaking

-River running is growing in popularity around Peru, with trips that range from a few hours to more than two weeks.
+Rafting (river running) is growing in popularity around Peru, with trips that range from a few hours to more than two weeks.

-Cuzco is the launch point for the greatest variety of river-running options.
+Cuzco is the launch point for the greatest variety of rafting options.
 Choices range from a few hours of mild rafting on the Urubamba to adrenaline-pumping rides on the Santa Teresa to several days on the Apurímac, technically the source of the Amazon (with world-class rafting between May and November).
-A river-running trip on the Tambopata, available from June through October, tumbles down the eastern slopes of the Andes, culminating in a couple of days of floating in unspoiled rainforest.
+A rafting trip on the Tambopata, available from June through October, tumbles down the eastern slopes of the Andes, culminating in a couple of days of floating in unspoiled rainforest.

 Arequipa is another rafting center.
 Here, the Río Chili is the most frequently run, with a half-day novice trip leaving daily between March and November.
 Further afield, the more challenging Río Majes features class II and III rapids.
 On the south coast, Lunahuaná, not far from Lima, is a prime spot for beginners and experts alike.
 Between December and April, rapids here can reach class IV.